-V. CONCLUSIONS 25.
-Against the background of these deliberations, the experts therefore concluded as follows: - The concept of peoples' rights is now established by universally recognised international law.
-Its existence cannot now validly be controverted; - Some peoples' rights are universally accepted.
-These include the peoples' right to right to existence, the right to self-determination and other rights; - 3.
-There is however a continuing and legitimate debate about the precise content of still other rights claimed to be peoples' rights; - 4.
+- 24. Against the background of these deliberations, the experts therefore concluded as follows: - The concept of peoples' rights is now established by universally recognized international law.
+Its existence cannot now validly be controverted. - Some peoples' rights are universally accepted.
+These include the right to existence, the peoples' right to self-determination and other rights. - 3.
+There is however a continuing and legitimate debate about the precise content of still other rights claimed to be peoples' rights. - 4.
 The concept is a dynamic one which is in the process of elucidation and clarification.
-International and regional legal instruments, resolutions of the General Assembly of the United Nations, national constitutions, scholarly writings and other texts contribute to this process; - 5.
-UNESCO is an appropriate forum for such elucidation and clarification, particularly because of the direct relevance of peoples' rights to cultural identity, educational - 20 - practices and other established areas of UNESCO's competence.
+International and regional legal instruments, resolutions of the General Assembly of the United Nations, national Constitutions, scholarly writings and other texts contribute to this process. - 5.
+Unesco is an appropriate forum for such elucidation and clarification, particularly because of the direct relevance of peoples' rights to cultural identity, educational practices and other established areas of Unesco's competence.